An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Numerical results

 \subsubsection{Strong scaling}

-For the strong scaling experiment, the solution time versus the number of processors for a fixed problem size is considered, using a fixed preconditioned residual reduction of $10^{-8}$.
-We consider the problem presented in the beginning of the section with $\kappa = 40$ and $8^3$ leaf boxes (see Figure \ref{fig:scaling}(b)).
-The number of \texttt{MPI} processes gets doubled in each experiment and results in a reduction of time.
+To investigate the strong scaling of the algorithm, we look at the solution time versus the number of processes for a fixed problem size.
+For this experiment, the stopping criterion for \texttt{GMRES} is fixed at $10^{-8}$.
+The problem under consideration is fixed with $\kappa = 40$ with $8^3$ leaf boxes.
+This corresponds to the solution in Figure \ref{fig:scaling}(a).
+The number of \texttt{MPI} processes gets doubled in each experiment.
 Figure \ref{fig:strongscaling} reports the scaling results.
-The run times reduce from approximately 20 minutes for a sequential execution to to only a few minutes for a 32 \texttt{MPI} processor parallelization.
-The 32 \texttt{MPI} processor case only has 2 leaves per processor, which implies that there is lots of inter-process communication in that experiment.
-Even so, the run time is significantly shorter than the 16 processor case.
-This is because the algorithm performs the bulk of calculations locally given the high Chebyshev polynomial order.
-For all other cases, the run time approximately halves when the amount of processors is doubled which is expected from a well implemented distributed memory model.
+The run times reduce from approximately 7 minutes for a sequential execution to well under a minute with the minimum time happening with 16 \texttt{MPI} processes.
+The 32 \texttt{MPI} processes case only has 2 leaves per process, which implies that there is a lot of inter-process communication which explains the increase in time between 16 and 32 \texttt{MPI} processes.
+Even so, the solution time remains under a minute.
+This is thanks to the fact the purely local operations dominate the computations in this solution technique.
+For the other experiments, the run time approximately halves when the amount of processes is doubled which is expected from a well implemented distributed memory model.